 Why Take Math and Statistics?

 Some students may take math courses that apply only to their individual areas of study.
 Others may wish to minor or major in the subject and pursue careers in teaching, statistics, computer science, actuarial science, or many other areas.
 Whether studied for its many applications or for the beauty of its logical structure and expressive power, mathematics will reward the effort of students with a deeper understanding of the world and how it works.

-If you are registered for Math 1102 (Precalculus I) or Math 1113 (Introductory Calculus I) you must take the math placement test regardless of the math you took in high school.
+If you are registered for Math 1102 (Precalculus I), Math 1113 (Introductory Calculus I) and/or MATH 2500 (Statistical Modeling and Data Analysis) you must take the math placement test regardless of the math you took in high school.
 The only exceptions to this are:

 - If you have an appropriate Mathematics credit from another university